 - Grant Aid shall be paid in arrears on receipt of a properly completed official claim form and signed Letter of Offer.
-No other types of claim form will be accepted. - Applicants will need to provide the DTFF Operations Team with certified copies of the evidence i.e., receipts from their supplier and a bank statements showing the expenditure (retaining all original documentation as agreed in the Funding Agreement).
-Payment Transaction receipts cannot be accepted. - If suppliers are paid using a credit card, a certified credit card statement will be required, showing payment to the supplier, plus a certified redacted business bank statement showing full payment to the credit provider. - Suppliers cannot be paid in cash. - The DTFF team will then validate all the documentary evidence and issue payment to the value of the funding to an agreed payment method (via electronic BACs payment).
+No other types of claim form will be accepted. - Applicants will need to provide the DTFF Operations Team with certified copies of the evidence i.e: - o Invoices aligning with supplier(s) as detailed in the signed Letter of Offer. - o Copies of Business Bank statements showing the expenditure (retaining all original documentation as agreed in the Funding Agreement).
+Payment Transaction receipts cannot be accepted - If suppliers are paid using a credit card, a certified credit card statement will be required, showing payment to the supplier, plus a certified redacted business bank statement showing full payment to the credit provider. - Suppliers cannot be paid in cash. - The DTFF team will then validate all the documentary evidence and issue payment to the value of the funding to an agreed payment method (via electronic BACs payment).
 Payment will only be made for evidenced eligible expenditure. - If the DTFF team suspects fraud has been committed, the application will be deemed ineligible, and the funding award will be cancelled. - Quotations in Euros will be calculated at the point of Letter of Offer.
 Applicants need to bear in mind that exchange rates will fluctuate.
 The DTFF Operations Team will use www.xe.com to determine the exchange rate when the Letter of Offer is created.